Skip to content

 My Experiences

-How to Get in Bari?
+How to Get to Bari?

-You can also find train connections at www.trenitalia.com if you are already in one of the Italian cities and prefer to use the train.
+You can also find train connections at trenitalia.com if you are already in one of the Italian cities and prefer to use the train.
 There are high speed trains connecting to all major cities.